 Purefoy History, Family Crest & Coats of Arms

 The ancient history of the name Purefoy began soon after 1066 when the Norman Conquest of England occurred.
 It was a name given to a man of true faith.
-The name was originally derived from the Old French pure-foy, meaning one who was staunch and true.
+The name was originally derived from the Old French purefei, meaning one who was staunch and true and by my faith

 Early Origins of the Purefoy family

 The surname Purefoy was first found in Staffordshire where the Feet of Fines list William Parfei in 1195 and Henry Parfei in the Assize Rolls of 1203.
 Later in Sussex, Robert Parfoy was listed in the Subsidy Rolls for 1296.
 In Warwickshire, William Purfey was listed there in the 13th century.
 Again in Sussex, we found Ralph Perfai in 1327 and Ralph Parfay in 1332.
 Later again, William Purefay was found in Leicestershire in 1412.